 Q: During an interview what’s an appropriate answer to “Where do you see yourself in 5 years?”

-Companies are interested in longevity, but the “Where do you see yourself in 5 years” question isn’t about you promising to stay with the company for the next 15 years.
+A: Companies are interested in longevity, but the “Where do you see yourself in 5 years” question isn’t about you promise to stay with the company for the next 15 years.
 It’s more about getting a sense that the investment they’d be making in hiring you is one that will yield a return, and you see a connection between what the role and organization has to offer, and what you bring to the table.

 In fact, being too rigid in your goals can actually cut you out of the running, if it’s not in line with what they envision for the position.
 Instead, focus your answer around your interest in that particular company and position, and how you see both fitting in with your overall career plan and goals.